apfelmarmelade/test-albot/language/conversations/example/hello_world_00.md

 Are you human?
 * turing/human

-< Apologies, but this app needs to go back to school!
+< That's interesting, but unfortunately I have to think about that.
+Please ask me another question.
 * apology/untrained